 Still wondering what this gap year thing is all about?

-There's no one definition, place, experience, or expert that can authoritatively answer that question.
+No one definition, place, experience, or expert can authoritatively answer that question.
 It's up to you to decide what it is you're searching for and what kinds of opportunities will satisfy that quest.
 A gap year will not be a string of just awe-inspiring moments.
 It takes a great deal of work to plan a productive gap year, and there will be challenging moments along the way.
-Patience, perseverance, curiosity, courageousness, and humility are key in achieving a full, risk-managed, and meaningful gap year, no matter what the activity.
+Patience, perseverance, curiosity, courageousness, and humility are key to achieving a full, risk-managed, and meaningful gap year, no matter what the activity.
 When all is said and done, a gap year transcends the year itself and fans the lifelong flames of curiosity, openness, learning, and living.